-Others inspired by Cupps’ leadership, friendship, and zest for life are invited to contribute to the new scholarship fund.
-Donations may be made via check, stock transfer, charitable distribution from retirement accounts and employee giving programs, such as the LLNL HOME campaign.
+Others inspired by Cupps’ leadership, friendship, and zest for life have contributed to the scholarship fund, allowing it to become an endowed and lasting scholarship.
+Additional donations may be made via check, stock transfer, charitable distribution from retirement accounts and employee giving programs, such as the LLNL HOME campaign.
 Direct donations to the Pedrozzi Foundation can be mailed to 1141 Catalina Drive, #170, Livermore, CA 94550 or made securely online.

 The Kim Cupps Memorial STEM Scholarship is one of many scholarships established at the Pedrozzi Foundation by community members in honor of family, colleagues, and inspirational leaders.
 Contact us at info@Pedrozzi.org or 925-456-3700 for more information on establishing or endowing a scholarship fund for Livermore graduates.

 Through a Pedrozzi Foundation and Livermore Lab Foundation partnership, the recipient of the Kim Cupps Memorial STEM Scholarship is eligible to apply for a paid internship at Lawrence Livermore National Lab when he or she is a rising college junior or senior.